Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Results

 This direct observation of the oscillation stability gives us the means of establishing the temporal stability, the magnetic field dependence of that stability by examining different magnetic field intervals, and influence of a host of other parameters, such as different gating configurations.
-The ability to directly observe the phase stability stands as a new platform for studying fermion parity.
-The fact that we can actually see the rare phase jumps and assign their characteristic timescale is significant: this not only further validates our theoretical model, it may also have profound consequences for the future of such systems in quantum computation.
+The fact that we can actually see the rare phase jumps and assign their characteristic timescale is significant: this timescale provides the lower bound for the fermion parity stability which, in turn, not only further validates our theoretical model but may also have profound consequences for the future of such systems in quantum computation.
 After all, the fermion parity is supposed to encode the state of a topological qubit; its remarkable stability is a key to its potential utility.

 Given the potential importance of the $\pi$ phase jumps, it is essential to ask what experimental parameters can control their incidence and prevalence.
 One parameter conceivably influencing these $\pi$ phase jumps – the density of encircled $e/4$ quasiparticles – can be estimated from the collected data.
-By simply counting of the $7f_0$ oscillation periods from the center of the $7/2$ FQH plateau, and using $f_0$ to determine area A (see Figure~\ref{fig:power_spectra}), we estimate their density to be $\sim 170 \upmu\text{m}^{-2}$ towards the edge of the plateau.
+By simply counting of the $7f_0$ oscillation periods from the center of the $7/2$ FQH plateau, and using $f_0$ to determine area $A$ (see Figure~\ref{fig:power_spectra}), we estimate their density to be $\sim 170 \upmu\text{m}^{-2}$ towards the edge of the plateau.
 This puts their separation at $\sim 0.07\upmu\text{m} = 70\text{nm}$ for the maximum density, which corresponds to about 5 magnetic lengths at these magnetic fields.
 (For more detail on the calculations see Supplementary Materials, Section~\ref{sec:S5-6}.)
 This suggests that the oscillations occur over a range of reasonable separations between $e/4$ quasiparticles.
 Yet it does not provide any indication of a critical density that should trigger phase jumps.
-A more systematic study of these phase jumps is presently underway.